Taking the First Step

 Requests for a TOEFL waiver should be submitted in writing after you have submitted your application.
 Please provide explanation in the body of your email to show how you meet the above requirements.

-A one- or two-page résumé containing your employment and education background must be uploaded to your application.
+A one- or two-page résumé containing your employment and education background must be uploaded to your MS in Business Analytics application.
 The employment section on the résumé should include locations, titles, and dates, starting with your most recent job.
 The education section should include dates of attendance and degrees received.

 We accept a scanned copy of your university transcripts for evaluative purposes.
 Acceptable documents must include the university/college name, your name, degree conferred with date (if applicable), grade point average and all courses with grades received.
 We require transcripts from all undergraduate and graduate institutions attended.
 Be sure to include a record of your degree.

-If you are admitted to the program you will be required to submit official transcripts at the time of your enrollment deposit.
+If you are admitted to the MS in Business Analytics program, you will be required to submit official transcripts at the time of your enrollment deposit.
 Please plan ahead.

-We consider the essay section of your application to be a very important part of the application process.
+We consider the essay section of your application to be a very important part of the Master's in Business Analytics application process.
 The essays give you the opportunity to show the Admissions Committee a bit about yourself and your goals that extend beyond the application questions.

-The Master of Science in Business Analytics (MSBA) essays consist of two written essays and one video essay.
+The MS in Business Analytics (MSBA) essays consist of two written essays and one video essay.

 For each of the written essays, please attach a one-page (12-point font, double-spaced) personal statement to your application addressing the following topics: